Azure/bicep-lz-vending/main.bicep.parameters.md

-virtualNetworkPeeringEnabled | No       | Whether to enable peering/connection with the supplied hub Virtual Network or Virtual WAN Virtual Hub.  - Type: Boolean hubNetworkResourceId | No       | The resource ID of the Virtual Network or Virtual WAN Hub in the hub to which the created Virtual Network, by this module, will be peered/connected to via Virtual Network Peering or a Virtual WAN Virtual Hub Connection.  **Example Expected Values:** - `''` (empty string) - Hub Virtual Network Resource ID: `/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/xxxxxxxxxx/providers/Microsoft.Network/virtualNetworks/xxxxxxxxxx` - Virtual WAN Virtual Hub Resource ID: `/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/xxxxxxxxxx/providers/Microsoft.Network/virtualHubs/xxxxxxxxxx`  - Type: String - Default value: `''` *(empty string)* virtualNetworkUseRemoteGateways | No       | Enables the use of remote gateways in the specified hub virtual network.  > **IMPORTANT:** If no gateways exist in the hub virtual network, set this to `false`, otherwise peering will fail to create.  - Type: Boolean virtualNetworkVwanAssociatedRouteTableResourceId | No       | The resource ID of the virtual hub route table to associate to the virtual hub connection (this virtual network).
+virtualNetworkPeeringEnabled | No       | Whether to enable peering/connection with the supplied hub Virtual Network or Virtual WAN Virtual Hub.  - Type: Boolean hubNetworkResourceId | No       | The resource ID of the Virtual Network or Virtual WAN Hub in the hub to which the created Virtual Network, by this module, will be peered/connected to via Virtual Network Peering or a Virtual WAN Virtual Hub Connection.  **Example Expected Values:** - `''` (empty string) - Hub Virtual Network Resource ID: `/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/xxxxxxxxxx/providers/Microsoft.Network/virtualNetworks/xxxxxxxxxx` - Virtual WAN Virtual Hub Resource ID: `/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/xxxxxxxxxx/providers/Microsoft.Network/virtualHubs/xxxxxxxxxx`  - Type: String - Default value: `''` *(empty string)* virtualNetworkUseRemoteGateways | No       | Enables the use of remote gateways in the specified hub virtual network.  > **IMPORTANT:** If no gateways exist in the hub virtual network, set this to `false`, otherwise peering will fail to create.  - Type: Boolean virtualNetworkVwanEnableInternetSecurity | No       | Enables the ability for the Virtual WAN Hub Connection to learn the default route 0.0.0.0/0 from the Hub.  - Type: Boolean virtualNetworkVwanAssociatedRouteTableResourceId | No       | The resource ID of the virtual hub route table to associate to the virtual hub connection (this virtual network).
 If left blank/empty the `defaultRouteTable` will be associated.  - Type: String - Default value: `''` *(empty string)* = Which means if the parameter `virtualNetworkPeeringEnabled` is `true` and also the parameter `hubNetworkResourceId` is not empty then the `defaultRouteTable` will be associated of the provided Virtual Hub in the parameter `hubNetworkResourceId`.     - e.g. `/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/xxxxxxxxxx/providers/Microsoft.Network/virtualHubs/xxxxxxxxx/hubRouteTables/defaultRouteTable` virtualNetworkVwanPropagatedRouteTablesResourceIds | No       | An array of of objects of virtual hub route table resource IDs to propagate routes to.
 If left blank/empty the `defaultRouteTable` will be propagated to only.
 Each object must contain the following `key`: - `id` = The Resource ID of the Virtual WAN Virtual Hub Route Table IDs you wish to propagate too  > See below [example in parameter file](#parameter-file)  > **IMPORTANT:** If you provide any Route Tables in this array of objects you must ensure you include also the `defaultRouteTable` Resource ID as an object in the array as it is not added by default when a value is provided for this parameter.  - Type: `[]` Array - Default value: `[]` *(empty array)* virtualNetworkVwanPropagatedLabels | No       | An array of virtual hub route table labels to propagate routes to.
 If left blank/empty the default label will be propagated to only.  - Type: `[]` Array - Default value: `[]` *(empty array)*